 The Scarecrow Festival is back and ready to welcome visitors in a whole new way!
 With social distancing in mind, the displays are set up in a new and exciting way, and you will love the fun themes, unique creations, and whimsical interpretations of current events.
 Some are spooky, some are silly, but all are sure to make you smile!
 Book your stay in Cambria this October to experience the magic of the Scarecrow Festival in person—you won’t want to miss this must-see event!
-Download the Visit Cambria app available on iOS and Android before you come to preview the scarecrows on display this year.

 This year, there will be four displays set up around Cambria that allow for visitors to walk or drive past the displays, while maintaining current safety guidelines.
 The scarecrows will be positioned and displayed in well-defined areas around town that can be viewed by parking and walking.
 This year’s inaugural Scarecrow Walks are unique in that each display is outdoors, and they can all be easily enjoyed while maintaining social distancing.
 Use the Visit Cambria app as a guide through the festival, with location details and previews of the scarecrows.